 Benefits of Umbilicoplasty:

 - Safe, quick and effective procedure

-Depending on the severity of the problem, an umbilicoplasty is a simple procedure that is usually performed in less than one hour in the comfort of our office, using under local anesthesia.
-There should be little to no discomfort after the surgery, which will involve either removal of the skin around the belly button or incisions in and around it to alter its shape.
-Since the sutures are designed to dissolve on their own, you will be able to resume your regular activities in 24 to 48 hours.
-Bruising, swelling and pain are usually quite mild, and since the incision is usually hidden inside the navel, there is no visible scarring.
+Depending on the severity of the problem, an umbilicoplasty is usually a simple procedure.
+It is usually performed in less than one hour in the comfort of our office.
+Additionally, our Surgeon uses only local anesthesia, therefore making the procedure much safer for the patient.
+There should be little to no discomfort after the surgery.
+Belly button repair will involve either removal of the skin around the belly button or incisions in and around it to alter its shape.
+Additionally, since the sutures are designed to dissolve on their own, you will be able to resume your regular activities in 24 to 48 hours.
+Bruising, swelling and pain are usually quite mild, and in addition, since the incision is usually hidden inside the navel, there is no visible scarring.
 An umbilicoplasty can also be performed at the same time as a tummy tuck.